Controversial US pastors to take part in embassy opening in Jerusalem

 In recent years, Jeffress has frequently denounced Islam, calling it an "evil religion" that "promotes pedophilia" because the Prophet Muhammed married a 9-year-old girl.
 (Many modern Muslim scholars disagree about her age.)
 The pastor has also said that Mormons, Muslims and Hindus "worship a false god."

-Late Sunday evening, Romney tweeted that Jeffress is "a bigot" and said he shouldn't "be giving the prayer that opens up" the embassy.
+Late Sunday evening, Romney tweeted that Jeffress is "a bigot" and shouldn't "be giving the prayer that opens up" the embassy.

+About an hour later Jeffress responded, saying "Historic Christianity has taught for 2,000 years that salvation is through faith in Christ alone.
+The fact that I, along with tens of millions of evangelical Christians around the world, continue to espouse that belief, is neither bigoted nor newsworthy."

 Jeffress spoke with Fox News Radio about his participation in the embassy opening.